Why is Shoulder Arthroscopy Required?

 - If you are suffering from flu, cold, herpes or any other illness, let your doctor know about it.

 Apart from above mentioned points, doctor may ask you to undergo routine blood tests to assess your hemoglobin levels and check for abnormal white blood cells count.
 Over normal limit range count of WBC's, reveal infection.
 Also, doctor will tell you to take some iron supplements if your hemoglobin level does not fall in normal range.
-Chest X-ray
+Chest X-ray is also required.

 In case you have medical insurance, take care of the legal formalities that you have to do with the insurance company so that they can manage your finances and medical bills.
 It's better done few days in advance than a day before the surgery since it is a time consuming process and at the last minute, you don't have to worry about your finance.